lico27/weather-dashboard/README.md

   - Build a sidebar to save past searches and buttons for each searched city
   - Recall searches from localstorage

-### To Do
-- Finish forloop to recall saved data after page closure/refresh
-- Save data as an object to prevent it calling the API every time
-- Make code to add/subtract difference between searched city and UTC, so that data shows for the correct timezone
-- Fix today section disappearing when search term is not a city (could add error message too)

 ### Installation
 No installation required.